 4. A very fresh, lively, and energetic sparkling rosé, preferably Champagne method so it's still elegant and refined, paired with "Phoenix Talons" (braised chicken feet).

 So next time you're brunching for dim sum or just craving a bit, pick rosé as your beverage of choice.

-Join us in Shanghai for our Rosé Revolution 2018 Dim Sum Brunch!
+Join us across Asia for Rosé Revolution 2019!